mvysny/mvysny.github.io/_posts/2023-5-17-vaadin-on-risc-v.md

 says "login incorrect" until the CloudInit finishes, which may take up to 5 minutes.
 Be patient and you'll be able to log in eventually.

 The device is much much slower than StarFive VisionFive 2.

-TODO
+It's a single-core-only machine.
+In fact the device is so slow, the wifi driver + wifi encryption is too demanding for the poor chip, effectively limiting the wifi network speed to roughly 100kb/s, and eth network speed to roughly 1000kb/s.

+The Vaadin app boots up in 2 minutes.
+First page is served quite slowly, but afterwards the app works quite well.
+However, there is slight but noticeable delay in requests (the requests usually take 200-300ms to complete).
+Definitely usable, but the device slowness shows a bit.